DuongTSon/Financial-modelling-VN/README.md

 This type of model only use past values of one variable to predict future values.
 The most famous model is ARIMA.
 From my experience, univariate models perform better at forecasting high frequency time series.
 However, its power deteriorate quite quickly at long forecast horizon.

 In practice, time series usually show long memory property, which means past values have long-lasting effects on future values.
 That property could make ARIMA model return poor forecast.
-Fortunately, ARFIMA model can fit those time series amazingly, and return far better forecast.
+Fortunately, ARFIMA model can fit those time series, and make far better forecast.
 You can see my model at R-code folder and modify it as you like.

 #### Multivariate time series models

-Multivariate model is ubiquitous in macroeconomic researchs.
+Multivariate models is ubiquitous in macroeconomic researchs.
 Two simplest models are Vector autoregressive model (VAR) and Vector Error Correction model (VECM).
-To use VAR you need stationary time series, which can be achieved by differences.
+To use VAR, you need stationary time series which can be achieved by differences.
 In pratice, it is very common that data series are non stationary and cointegrated, so VECM could perform better at forecasting than VAR.

-VECM is very useful in analysing macroeconomics policy and forecasting.
-To apply it you need to do the following steps:
+To apply multivariate time series models, you need to do the following steps:

 1. Test whether your time series are stationary (Augmented Dicky Fuller test)
-2. Tes cointegration hypothesis (Johansen test)
+2. Test cointegration hypothesis (Johansen test)
 3. Find the optimal order of autoregression
-4. Estimate VAR model (VECM model if you find cointegrated among time series)
+4. Estimate VAR model (VECM model if you find cointegrations among time series)
-5. Diagnostic test
+5. Diagnostic tests
-6. Make forecast or analyse impulse response fucntion(IRF)
+6. Make forecast or analyse impulse response function(IRF)

 You can use my data and R codes to practice all those steps.

 ### Nominal effective exchange rate (NEER)